Texas USA Travel Guide

 March-May & Sep-Nov

-Most comfortable climate for open-air activities, major festivals occur.
+Most comfortable weather for outdoor activities, major festivals occur.

 Higher prices, larger crowds, spring could bring severe weather risks.

 North Texas is part of "Tornado Alley," and severe thunderstorms with the potential for tornadoes most often happen in spring, specifically during The month of april and May.
 These storms also happen at other times of the year.
-Pay attention to local weather predictions and emergency alerts.
+Be aware of local weather predictions and emergency alerts.
 Many hotels and public buildings provide designated storm shelters.
 A plan for seeking shelter quickly if a tornado warning is issued for your area is wise.
-Staying informed through local media or weather apps protects you during these periods.
+Staying informed through local media or weather forecast apps protects you during these periods.

 Fall (Sep-Nov) and Spring (Mar-Apr) for comfortable temperatures.